-EGR305 Honors Digital Electronics Basha, Casteel, and Perry only Grades: 11, 12 Full Year 1 Credit Prerequisite: Principles of Engineering May be repeated for credit Fee required -
+EGR305 Honors Digital Electronics

+Basha, Casteel, and Perry only

+Prerequisite: Principles of Engineering Fee required

 Digital Electronics Technology is a course of study in applied digital logic that encompasses the design and application of electronic circuits and devices found in video games, watches, calculators, digital cameras, and thousands of other devices.
 Instruction includes the application of engineering and scientific principles as well as the use of Boolean algebra to solve design problems.
 Using computer software that reflects current industry standards, activities provide opportunities for students to design, construct, test and analyze simple and complex digital circuitry.